Understanding Capital Expenditure: A Comprehensive Guide

 5. Adapting an asset for using it for a new purpose/function where it has not been used before

-6. Staring a new business
+6. Starting a new business

 Types of Capital Expenditures